Open Science Policies - Open Access Policy

 No.

-The possibility of publishing in open access under transformative agreements exists for any author affiliated with an institution covered by these agreements.
-Thus, any author affiliated with a b-on member institution can publish in open access under the transformative agreements signed by FCT within the framework of b-on, regardless of the FCT open access policy to which they are affiliated.
+The possibility of open access publishing under transformative agreements exists for any author affiliated with an institution covered by such agreements.
+Therefore, any author linked to a b-on member institution may publish in open access under the transformative agreements concluded by the FCT within the framework of b-on, regardless of the FCT open access policy to which they are linked.

-Likewise, an author can apply the retention of rights to their article on their own initiative, even if it is covered by the Policy on Open Access to Scientific Publications Resulting from R&D Projects Funded by FCT, adopted on May 5, 2014.
-In other words, although the author is not bound by the applicable FCT funding instruments, he can, on his own initiative, retain his rights and not pass them on to the publisher.
+Likewise, an author may apply the retention of rights to his/her article, on his/her own initiative, even if it is covered by the Policy on Open Access to Scientific Publications Resulting from R&D Projects Funded by the FCT, adopted on May 5, 2014.
+In other words, despite not being bound to this by virtue of the applicable FCT funding instruments, the author may, on his/her own initiative, retain his/her rights, not transferring them to the publisher.

 -

-Some content is the result of participation in conferences and is published by publishers exclusive to the conference.
-If the publisher does not publish the content in open access, the author should seek to promote the publication of their work in open access under the green route, i.e. by retaining rights to the accepted manuscript version (AAM) and then depositing it in a repository of the RCAAP network.
-In the event that the work in question is, or is part of, a book (has an ISBN associated with it), the Policy establishes its inapplicability when the publisher is a partner, sponsor or organizer of a conference that results in the production of a book, book chapter or monograph and opposes the publication of the accepted manuscript (AAM) in open access.
+There is content that results from participation in conferences and is published by exclusive conference editors.
+If the publisher does not publish the content in open access, the author must seek to promote the publication of his/her work in open access under the green route, that is, by retaining rights over the accepted manuscript version (AAM) and subsequent deposit in a repository of the RCAAP network.
+In the event that the work in question is, or is part of, a book (has an associated ISBN), the Policy establishes its inapplicability when the publisher is a partner, sponsor or organizer of a conference that results in the production of a book, book chapter or monograph and opposes the publication of the accepted manuscript (AAM) in open access.